Polls showing support & opposition

 visitors to marry.

-In addition, six states and 6 countries allow same-sex couples to enter into civil unions, domestic partnerships,
+In addition, a few U.S. states and other countries allow same-sex couples to enter into civil unions, domestic partnerships,

 or similar arrangements.
 In the U.S., these couples receive some or all of the rights, privileges,

-Whatever recognition, protections, benefits, given by states to same-sex couples and their children, all are denied over 1,050 federal benefits that are automatically given to married opposite-sex couples.
-This is due to the federal Defense of Marriage Act.
-They are also denied what to some is the most important right: having the state and federal government refer to their relationship as a marriage.
+Whatever recognition, protections, benefits, given by states to same-sex couples and their children, all were originally denied 1,138 federal benefits and protections that are automatically given to married opposite-sex couples.
+This was due to Section 3 of the federal Defense of Marriage Act (DOMA).
+This part of DOMA was declared unconstitutional by the U.S. Supreme Court in late 2013-JUN.

-This section lists the results of many surveys into the support of, and
+It lists the results of many public opinion surveys that evaluated the support of, and

-opposition to, SSM by American adults.
+opposition to, SSM -- generally by a random sampling of American adults or registered voters.
 They are grouped by polling agency.